Baron Clarina

 Baron Clarina, of Elm in the County of Limerick, was a title in the Peerage of Ireland.
 It was created on 27 December 1800 for General Eyre Massey.
-The third Baron sat in the House of Lords as an Irish representative peer between 1849 and 1872.
+The third Baron sat in the House of Lords as a Scottish representative peer between 1849 and 1872.
 The fourth Baron was an Irish representative peer between 1888 and 1897.
 The barony became extinct on the death of the sixth Baron on 4 November 1952.

 Hugh Massy, 1st Baron Massy, was the elder brother of the first Baron Clarina.